Skip to content

 Color picker

-Border color - the color used for the row border.
+Border color - the color used for the cell border.

 • <top>px <right>px <bottom>px <left>px